 Yes, and you can do so without leaving this page.
 The demo version of the game can be found at the top of this review.
 Give it a spin and if you like what you see, check out our recommended casinos (listed earlier in this review) where you can play Holmes and the Stolen Stones for real money right now.

-Canada.
-Holmes and the Stolen Stones available in 7 from 306 scanned casinos.
-Overall we have scanned casinos in 42 different markets.
-Holmes and the Stolen Stones is available in 34 countries.
-Markets with the highest casinos quantity are: FI, NO, GB, DE
+Sorry, Holmes and the Stolen Stones is not available for this market.
+In total, we scanned casinos at 55 in various markets.
+Holmes and the Stolen Stones is available in 45 countries.
+The markets with the highest number of casinos are: CA, FI, NO, NZ

 |Country||Scanned [i]||With Game [i]||In Lobby [i]||SlotRank [i]||Action|